mozilla/fxa/packages/fxa-auth-server/README.md

 Note: In ejs, `<%=` outputs the value into the template with HTML escaped, whereas `<%-` renders the string as is (unescaped)

 The emails for which the MJML feature flag is enabled can be rendered to disk using the `yarn write-emails` command.
+If you wish to compare before-and-after versions of templates you've converted to MJML you can remove values from the `mjml.templates` array and re-run the `write-emails` command, observing the generated HTML and text templates.

 #### Styles